takuya152005/JMeter-WebSocketSampler/README.md

 JMeter - WebSocket Sampler with Ping Support.

-This is a modified version of maciejzaleski/JMeter-WebSocketSampler that takes in the changes to thread pooling and cookie handling from tradingscreen/JMeter-WebSocketSampler
+This based on a modified (by https://github.com/ramsperger) version of maciejzaleski/JMeter-WebSocketSampler that takes in the changes to thread pooling and cookie handling from tradingscreen/JMeter-WebSocketSampler and has a Ping support.

-Ping support is added to allow long-lived connections to stay open regardless of TCP timeout.
+Modified further by me to enable sending several frames in a WebSocketSampler with pauses between them to make it more easy to load test Vaadin application with Push communication.